-This post is dedicated to anyone who is curious about the basics of DC motors in robotics, and precisely how to control them.
-You can begin with the previous post dealing with the different kinds of motors used for robotic applications.
-While some of them are not often used, some others, as the DC brushed motor, are more common.
+This post is dedicated to curious about the basics of DC motors in robotics and precisely how to control them.
+You can begin with the previous post dealing with the different motors used for robotic applications.
+While some of them are not often used, others, as the DC brushed motor, are more common.

-Be aware that in this post, the word motor will be actually a short for DC brushed motor.
+In this post, be aware that the word motor will be short for DC brushed motor.

 Today, I’m talking to you about the basics of how to control your motor.

-Now if we talk about priorities, we would find that direction control comes just before speed control.
+If we talk about priorities, we will find that direction control comes before speed control.
 Why?
-Basically, because you’d rather have a rover that rolls way too fast with jerky turns, than a rover that moves smoothly in only one direction — and cannot turn.
+Because you’d rather have a rover that rolls way too fast with jerky turns than a rover that moves smoothly in only one direction — and cannot turn.
 Yes, you get it.

-So let’s put aside the speed control for a while, and let’s focus on the direction control.
+So let’s put aside the speed control for a while and focus on the direction control.

-As I said earlier, if you plug the positive wire of your battery on one of the motor’s terminal, and the negative wire on the other motor’s terminal, the motor rotates in one direction.
+As I said earlier, if you plug the positive wire of your battery on one of the motor’s terminals and the negative wire on the other motor’s terminal, the motor rotates in one direction.
 If you switch the wires, it rotates in the other direction.
-On the next images, U are batteries and M are motors.
+In the following images, U are batteries, and M are motors.

-To make it more automatic, we could design a small circuit with a mechanical switch (S).
-Switching the switch (yes this is how it works) changes the polarity, hence the direction of rotation:
+We could design a small circuit with a mechanical switch (S) to make it more automatic.
+Switching the switch (yes, this is how it works) changes the polarity, hence the direction of rotation:

-At this point, this sassy motor is no longer controlling you, but you are still far from having full control on your side.
+At this point, this sassy motor is no longer controlling you, but you are still far from having complete control on your side.

 You are still in manual mode.
-Your hand along with your fingers must press the toggle switch to invert the direction.
+Your hand and your fingers must press the toggle switch to invert the direction.
 And please, don’t build a robotic arm that does it instead of your hand.

 To avoid using your hand, I want to introduce you to H-bridges.

-H-bridges are simple electronic circuits (they have actually the size of a chip, but can easily be made with discrete components).
-They allow the voltage to be applied in a direction or in the other, by opening and closing 4 doors.
+H-bridges are simple electronic circuits (they have the size of a chip actually, but can easily be made with discrete components).
+They allow the voltage to be applied in one direction by opening and closing four doors.

 Only two configurations can make the motor rotate, in one direction or the other: